31December99/Unit3Dup/README.md

 - `python3 start.py -u "/home/uploader/myvideos/TheMatrix.1080p.WEB-DL.H.264.mkv"`

 #### Auto mode
-This command allows you to scan for movies and series, and automatically upload and seed them.
+This command allows you to scan for movies and series and automatically upload and seed them.

-Within your download folder, each movie should not have any subfolder, whereas series should have a subfolder.
-Any video file without a subfolder and using the SxEx notation will not be considered.
+In Manual Mode (-u), you can:

+    Create a torrent for a single subfolder (series or movie).
+    Create a torrent for a single movie or episode.

+In Auto Mode (-scan), you can:

+    Create a torrent for each subfolder regardless of whether the subfolder contains a series or a movie.
+    Create a torrent for a single episode.
+    Create a torrent for one or more movies at once.

 - `python3 start.py -scan /home/uploader/download`

 ```
 download/
-├── movie1.mkv
+├── movie1.mkv          -> create a torrent
+├── movie2/             -> create a torrent
-├── movie2.mkv
+│   └── movie2.mkv
-├── S04E12.mkv - *excluded*
+├── S04E12.mkv          -> create a torrent
-├── series1 S01/
+├── series1 S01/        -> create a torrent
 │   ├── S01E01.mkv
-│ ├── S01E02.mkv
+│   └── S01E02.mkv
-├── series2 S01E02/
+├── series2 S01E02/     -> create a torrent
-│ ├── S01E02.mkv
+│   └── S01E02.mkv
 ```
-In this example Unit3d-up will create two torrent (movie1,movie2) and two series torrents (series1,series2)

 #### Tracker (default itt)
 - `python3 start.py -t mytracker -u /home/uploader/myvideos`